oracle/macaron/docs/source/pages/cli_usage/command_analyze.rst

 .. option::  --python-venv PYTHON_VENV

-    The path to the Python virtual environment of the target software component.If this is set, dependency resolution must be enabled with '--deps-depth'.
+    The path to the Python virtual environment of the target software component.
+If this is set, dependency resolution must be enabled with '--deps-depth'.

 -----------
 Environment